flpwgr/awesome-reload/README.md

 # awesome-reload
-Reload your page.. with style.
+Reload your page.. web3 style.

 ```
 import reload from 'awesome-reload';